Skip to content ↓

 Assembly Themes and Rota

 The liturgical year displayed here, inspires and structured the themes of our Assemblies.
-Each year group has one year group assembly each week.
+Each year group has one year group assembly each week, with house assemblies taking place throughout the school year.

 Catholic Life Work